 Apart from the duties described above, the director also has a set of fiduciary duties: he must act in good faith and with a proper purpose, not for personal purposes. they have a duty of confidentiality and must avoid conflicts with other natural or legal persons.
 They must act in such a way as to promote the success of the business and not engage in activities that would allow them to derive secret profits.
 Directors are not to misuse company property or pass it on to third parties and they are not to act beyond their authority and powers.
 The company’s articles of association contain most of the powers granted to a company director.
 A duty of care, skill and diligence are also expected from a company director.

-The liabilities of a company director in the Cayman Islands are listed below include those towards the company and its shareholders, the liability to third parties and also to other directors.
+The liabilities of a company director in the Cayman Islands are listed herein include those towards the company and its shareholders, the liability to third parties and also to other directors.

 Our lawyers in the Cayman Islands can give you more details about liability.